Ayla Holdom and Craig Jones MBE

 Craig Jones MBE is the founder of Fighting With Pride, a charity dedicated to supporting LGBTQ+ veterans and the Head of the leader of the charities Campaign for restorative justice.
 With a career spanning over three decades, Craig has held senior leadership roles in both the public sector and private industry, including 20 years in the Royal Navy, where he was honoured for his work in advancing equality and human rights.

-At Fighting With Pride, Craig has continued his lifetimes work to enable LGBT+ inclusion in Armed Forces Communities and is leading cross-party discussion to enable reparations for LGBTQ+ veterans anticipated to be announced later this year.
+At Fighting With Pride, Craig has continued his lifetimes work to enable LGBT+ inclusion in Armed Forces Communities and is leading cross-party discussion to enable reparations for LGBTQ+ veterans.

 Armed Forces Covenant Logo